Maximilian-Nesslauer/discord-ai-bot/README.md

 - **AI Conversations**: Users can engage in conversations with the AI directly through Discord using slash commands or direct mentions.
 - **Dynamic Responses**: The bot utilizes LLMs to generate contextually relevant and engaging responses.
+- **Image generation**: The bot can generate images based on user input and display them in chat.
+The message is pre-processed by the LLM before being sent to the image generation model to achieve better results.
+If Llama 38 via Groq is used in `user_settings.py`, it will be utilized to improve speed.
+If it is not used, the bot will use the currently active LLM of the conversation.
+    To generate images, use trigger words like "generate" or "paint".

 ### Resource Management